t3kt/raytk/docs/config.md

 google_analytics: UA-XXXXXXXX-X
 ~~~

-Conversely, if you want to disable it, you only have to remove the `google_analytics` key and no GA code will be part of the generated site.
+To remove Google Analytics and all associated code from the site, set the `google_analytics` key to `false`.

 ### Using a custom analytics provider
-If you want to use a different analytics provider, e.g. [Matomo](https://matomo.org/), you can add its code snippet to `_includes/my-body.html` (create if it doesn't exist).
+If you want to use a different analytics provider such as [Matomo](https://matomo.org/), you can add its code snippet to `_includes/my-body.html` (create if it doesn't exist).
-The [default file](https://github.com/hydecorp/hydejack/blob/v8/_includes/my-body.html) contains example code for using Matomo.
+The [default file][mybody] contains an example.

 ## Changing built-in strings
 You can change the wording of built-in strings like "Related Posts" or "Read more" in `_data/strings.yml`.

-If you are using the gem-based version the file doesn't exist, but you can get the default file [here](https://github.com/hydecorp/hydejack/blob/v8/_data/strings.yml).
+If you are using the gem-based version the file doesn't exist, but you can get the default file [here][strings].

 You will frequently find markers like `<!--post_title-->`.
 You can place them freely within your string and they will be replaced with the content they refer to.